SEB-9-BH/intro-to-full-stack-development/concepts/README.md

 ## Why full-stack development?

 Full-stack development adds a layer of security and reliability to applications because code running in a back-end application is more controlled than code running in a front-end.
 This is because users can see and change front-end behavior on their own devices.
-In contract, they cannot see the code or observe the behavior of a back-end application.
+In contrast, they cannot see the code or observe the behavior of a back-end application.

 Therefore, when we need to carry out actions that we need to place more trust in, such as interacting with a database or handling user authentication, we handle those tasks from the back-end.
 Beyond this, full-stack applications have a couple of other benefits: